I grew up in a house where tea was a part of almost every meal. My parents had coffee with breakfast but tea with lunch and dinner.

 Types of tea

 Now that we know that drinking tea is definitely good for us let’s learn about the different types of tea available.
-What are the differences and what benefits do each type of tea offer?
+What are the differences and what benefits does each type of tea offer?

 In recent years, I have heard quite a lot about the many health benefits of green tea.